 Money Matters Leicester is affiliated to Community Money Advice (CMA), a national charity that enables community groups and churches to establish local, free to client, face to face debt advice services.

-The charity says it currently has a waiting list of four weeks.
+The charity says it currently has a waiting list of two to four weeks.

 Step Forward, Nottingham

 Step Forward is based on Lenton Lane and is in the process of opening up a number of satellite centres in various locations across Nottingham.

 The charity provides an employability training programme for individuals who are seeking training, education or employment.

 This is an affordable retail shop on Derby Road dealing in surplus foods and goods and a free-to-use social lounge.

 Those behind the project say they're working to alleviate the impact of poverty, poor health and social isolation.